tybrain/blog/README.md

 vida
 ---------

-vida is a simple and beautiful jekyll theme.
+This blog is forked from Alex Sun's vida
-You can see demo [here](http://syaning.com/vida/).
+You can see the original author's blog here [here](http://syaning.com/vida/).

 ### License